pat-git/docker-git-sync/README.md

 It is important to set the hostname of your server in the "name" argument.
 All servers which use the docker-git-sync script and have this specific hostname will start the specified docker stacks and sync the nginx config.

+You can also set env variables for the process the docker compose command gets executed.
+Just add them as key-value pairs in the "values" parameter of your stack.
+The env variable can then be accessed in the docker-compose.yaml using ``${YOUR_VARIABLE_NAME}``.
 ## Cron jobs
 You can also set up cron jobs to automatically start the sync script.